Validated July 22, 2021 with Oracle Database 19c and 21c

 |TLS||Transport Level Security|

-This post uses the terms Source and R1 for the database and region sending the redo and Remote and R2 for the database and region receiving the redo.
+This post uses the terms Source and R1 for the database and region sending the redo and Downstream and R2 for the database and region receiving the redo.
 It assumes:

 All components, credentials and privileges created in the post Using Oracle Database Redo Transport Services in Private Networks are available for use for the examples in this post.